One-Year Option B

 Knowledge Relationship Mgr.

-The curriculum for the One-year Option B program eliminates core business courses completed at the undergraduate level and instead includes 11 elective courses so you can focus on the skills demanded by your chosen career.
-Students must complete 22 credits of elective courses and six required courses, including Strategic Management, our Capstone class.
-Students in the One-year Option B program join the second-year and Option A MBA program students for these elective courses during the fall and spring semesters.
+The curriculum for the One-year Option B program eliminates most core courses completed at the undergraduate level and instead allows you to focus more quickly on the skills demanded by your chosen career.
+Students in the One-year Option B program join the second-year and Option A MBA program students for elective courses during the fall and spring semesters.
 The UF MBA elective courses offer the opportunity for you to focus on areas specific to your career path, while also earning concentrations and certificates.
 Typically, students take three to four total courses per module.

 During the summer term, your small cohort will engage in an intensive series of courses that are critical for all MBA students.
 These courses will best prepare you for the elective courses you will select in the fall and spring semesters.
 Graduate course descriptions provide more information on these courses.

-In the fall and spring semesters, you will join the rest of your graduating class (2-Year and Option A students) to complete 11 electives, the Edge Professional Leadership course and the Strategic Management capstone course, to complete the 32 credits.
+In the fall and spring semesters, you will join the rest of your graduating class (2-Year and Option A students) to complete 8 electives, the Career Accelerator Program course and the Strategic Management capstone course, to complete the 32 credits.

 |Module 1||Fall Break||Module 2||Module 3||Spring Break||Module 4|